dsci/seatbelt/README.md

 end
 ```

 **Note** that this is a dangerous approach and should be avoided.
-If you change the
-the implementation layer and you are using tunneling from API classes to Implementation classes you have to make sure that the new implementation layer provides the attribute or
+If you change the implementation layer and you are using tunneling from API classes to Implementation classes you have to make sure that the new implementation layer provides the attribute or
 method you are tunneling to with your API class instance.

 To disable tunneling just call the ```disable_tunneling!``` class method.